Jollerprutt/proxmox-node/README.md

 ### 1.02 Proxmox VE OS Install - Build Type B

-Some Qotom models have two Sata 3.0 ports but I only use one.
-The issue is device /dev/sdb is msata type and I could not find a server grade 240GB msata SSD.
-So its best to use /dev/sda and install 2,5" form factor SSD.
+Despite Qotom hardware having two internal SATA slots they are of different types.
+This is a problem because device /dev/sdb is mSATA.
+So I only use /dev/sda installed with a single 2,5" form factor SSD.

-Install one Sata 240Gb SSD in your Qotom hardware.
-Proxmox VE OS is installed in a ZFS Raid 0 configuration.
+Proxmox VE OS is installed in a ZFS Raid0 configuration (Raid0 with 1x SSD is okay).
 Boot from the Proxmox installation USB stick and configure Proxmox VE as follows:

 1.  **Proxmox Virtualisation Environment (PVE)** - At this stage you must select your Proxmox VE OS installation drive, and Raid type.
 Click 'options' and complete as follows: